 For small quantities of asbestos cement fragments, no licence is required to dispose of the material.

 The fragments should be collected, placed in a labelled heavy duty plastic bag or wrapping and taken to a suitable landfill or Local Government asbestos collection point.
 This should not be delayed especially if there is the possibility of the material being disturbed or damaged such as by traffic or lawn mowers.
 Normally disposable or washable rubber gloves and good personal hygiene are sufficient for collecting the material.
-However, if there has been extensive fragmentation or abrasion, then a well-fitted P1 or P2 respirator should be worn and the material wetted with water before collection, or services of a licensed asbestos removalist sought.
+However, if there has been extensive fragmentation or abrasion, then a well-fitted P2 respirator should be worn and the material wetted with water before collection, or services of a licensed asbestos removalist sought.